tsukhu/nxplorerjs-microservice-starter/README.md

 # express-microservice

-Node JS Express Microservice Starter Template
+Node JS Express Reactive Microservice Starter Template This project provides complete Node JS based microservices template with all that will be needed features for production deployment , monitoring , debugging , logging , security.
+Reactive extensions based samples are added as well to demonstrate how this can be used for building a microservice API edge-service or use it as a base for building any kind of microservice.

 ## Features